ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 }
 ```

-Configure the load balancer with the VPC networking we created earlier.
-This will distribute the balancer traffic to the available zone:
+Configure the load balancer with the VPC you created earlier by adding the lines below to `main.tf`:

 ```console
 # main.tf